Harnesser/tiny-spice-rs/doc/devlog.md

 1. Update the Gaussian Elimination algorithm to match the better one on wikipedia
 2. Update the circuit matrix builder to MNA
   - This will help handle V sources without circuit transformations
-3. Start on non-linear solver
+3. Start on nonlinear solver
 4. Remove the [0] column and row from the matrix to save space.
 This means either changing the node index of GND to something other than 0, or littering the code with lots of `[i-1]`s.
 5. Do LC transient analysis.

-The non-linear solver is the most interesting bit, I think.
+The nonlinear solver is the most interesting bit, I think.
 Although LC transient is kinda interesting too...

 Fixed back-substitution.